Skip to content

 uv run aion watch ./src --interval 30 --auto-repair

 AION polls every --interval seconds, compares against the last known-good baseline, and automatically generates and verifies patches for any new incidents.
+When a repair reaches verified_fix, watch writes the patched content back to the watched local file and refreshes the baseline.
 Each successful repair is recorded in the knowledge base so future runs improve.

 Inspect engine health and learned patterns